zkcpku/PRIME/README.md

 <img src="./figures/prm.gif" alt="prm" style="zoom: 33%;" />

 As shown in the animation above, in PRIME, the policy model and PRM are both initialized with the SFT model.
 For each RL iteration, the policy model first generates rollouts.
 Then, the [implicit PRM](https://arxiv.org/abs/2412.01981) and outcome verifier score the rollouts, and the implicit PRM gets updated on the rollouts with the outcome reward.
-Finally, the outcome reward \\(r_o\\) and process reward \\(r_p\\) are combined and used to update the policy model.
+Finally, the outcome reward $r_o$ and process reward $r_p$ are combined and used to update the policy model.

 The PRIME implementation pseudocode is as follows: